team-friendo/signalboost/README.md

 TWILIO_AUTH_TOKEN=%HEX STRING%
 ```

-Provide your server's domain name for both the `VIRTUAL_HOST` and `LETSENCRYPT_HOST` options.
+Provide your server's API domain name for both the `VIRTUAL_HOST` and `LETSENCRYPT_HOST` options.
 Then provide a working email address for Let's Encrypt to use:
 ```

 # letsencrypt/nginx proxy configs // Used in Production mode only.
 Works magically if you provide a valid email, no registration needed